 Because I only had 2-3 days to see all the spots I had bookmarked, the friend I was with and I were able to see nearly all of them (and more) thanks to this strategy.
 Let me know if it helps you as well, and again, I have my own pictures I took on my IG channel here, and just about every photo has a location marked so you can use it too.

-That is pretty subjective, but I’ll give you a list of the places which had the most people when I was visiting.
+That is pretty subjective, but I’ll give you a list of the 7 places which had the most people when I was visiting.
+I assumed they were the most popular and so they are the ones I’ll list:

 Now in my case, I recommend seeing at least these 10 places in the Canadian Rockies, and some of them are NOT in this article, and in a later article where I will be going into detail on the entire road trip I did (not just through the Canadian Rockies, but also through the West coast of the U.S and Canada), I will be marking down every spot I saw.